 2002 Salk Institute for Biological Studies, postdoctoral fellowship

-2003 H. Lee Moffitt Cancer Research Institute, postdoctoral fellowship
+2003 Moffitt Cancer Research Institute, postdoctoral fellowship

 Chemistry and Society

-Career SpecialtiesMichael Carastro earned his doctorate in biochemistry and molecular biology, and had postdoctoral training in human gene expression and molecular oncology.
-Before coming to The University of Tampa in 2006, he was an assistant professor of pharmacology at the Pennsylvania State University College of Medicine and an associate member of the Penn State Cancer Institute.
-In addition to his current faculty position at UT, the H. Lee Moffitt Comprehensive Cancer Center and Research Institute awarded him an appointment at the level of member in 2007.
+Professional and Community Activities: Carastro earned his doctorate in biochemistry and molecular biology, and had postdoctoral training in human gene expression and molecular oncology.
+Before coming to The University of Tampa in 2006, he was an assistant professor at the Pennsylvania State University-College of Medicine.
+In addition to his current faculty position at UT, he has held an appointment as affiliate member at the Moffitt Cancer Center since 2007.